Tyler Peltecki ParadigmLast changed 7/19 10:53P EDT

 if you over-sell them, lower speaks.

-Execution matters just as much as evidence - telling me to read your cards is NOT ENOUGH, you need to make an argument.
+Execution matters just as much as evidence - telling me to read your cards is NOT ENOUGH, you need to make the argument.

 - if you give a bad 2ac on case, I’m not going to let the 1AR pretend like that didn’t happen if the neg points it out, and THEY SHOULD

 - idk why you’re scared to straight turn a DA, test their link file (assuming you have a link turn file)...

 - the first 30-45 seconds of the 2ar should write my ballot

 - just read your best offense and get ready to throw down and you will make me happy, but you're not here to make me happy, you're here to win, so if you need to read T-with, do it